googlefonts/colr-gradients-spec/colr-gradients-spec.md

 The graph can define a visual element in a single layer, or many elements in many layers.
 The concept of layers, as distinct visual elements stacked in a z-order, is not precisely defined in relation to the complexity of the graph.
-Each separate visual element requires a leaf node, but leaf nodes can be re-used (see 5.7.11.1.7).
+Each separate visual element requires a leaf node, but nodes in the graph, including leaf nodes, can be re-used (see 5.7.11.1.7).
 Also, each separate visual element requires a fork in the graph, and a separate root-to-leaf path, but not all paths necessarily result in a distinct visual element.
 For example, a gradient mask effect can be created with a gradient with gradation of alpha values, and then using that as the source of a PaintComposite with the *source in* compositing mode.
 In that case, the leaf has a visual affect but does not result in a distinct visual element.
 This is illustrated in figure 5.34: the PaintLinearGradient is a leaf node in the graph and creates a masking effect but does not add a distinct visual element.

 ![A PaintLinearGradient used as a compositing mask is a leaf node in the graph but does not add a distinct visual element.](images/colr_gradient_mask.png)